amitlib/azure-templates/aqua-csp-on-ubuntu-vm/README.md

 This template deployed: Ubuntu VM,Storage account,Public IP address,Network interface, VNET.
 It then installs docker-ce and deploys Aqua CSP container

 ## Deploy
+Download the azuredeploy.parameters.json file and configure the required parameters.
+In order to deploy the template, follow the following guides:

 1. Using Azure CLI